 As the race progresses, a team may decide one of its members is riding particularly strongly with a good chance for victory, so they’ll pay special attention to protecting that leader and setting them up for the win.
 Teams generally share any prize money.

 The 20 metres of climbing the racers will do each lap will make teamwork and tactics especially important in the Grand Prix.
-A strong team looking to wear down challengers could attack relentlessly on the Strong Side Climb or push the pace up the Carnarvon Street incline.
+A strong team looking to wear down challengers could attack relentlessly on the Eighth Street Climb or push the pace up the Carnarvon Street incline.
 With multiple riders to launch those attacks, it also saves the legs of their leader for later in the race, when it’s time to make a winning move.

 Criteriums are unique because they allow pitstops.
 It doesn’t happen often, but a racer with a flat tire or mechanical problem can pull into a designated pit area for repairs and then rejoin the race a lap later without losing their position.